 7. William Hill

-William Hill is one of the most well-known brands in sports betting, they’re taking over Nevada and becoming available in most legal sports betting states, including in Delaware, Iowa, Indiana, Colorado, New Jersey, and will be in many more.
+William Hill is one of the most well-known brands in sports betting, they’re taking over Nevada and becoming available in most legal sports betting states, including Iowa, Indiana, Colorado, New Jersey, and West Virginia.
 The brand goes way back to 1934 when it was first established by– you guessed it– William Hill.
 The sportsbook has done a good job of adapting, although the technology is lacking a bit, or feels a bit dated, compared to others.
 It makes up for this with a large range of prop bets, especially come football season.

 Overall, the William Hill mobile experience ticks all the right boxes, and if you prefer a non-cluttered, essentials-only display, that’s what you’ll get.
 No frills, just betting.
+Although, the banking options are more limited compared to others (e.g., No PayPal).
 It’s pretty smooth and simple to deposit and withdraw cash, get in touch with support via live chat and more within the app interface.
 A couple tangential points: William Hill caters to the recreational better, and is rumored to limit or shut out long-term or big winning bettors.
 That said, nobody does a brick-and-mortar sportsbook better.

 Mobile Sportsbooks Basics

 As smartphones have crept up into every avenue of our daily lives, it’s not surprising that many users prefer the convenience of betting on mobile devices (and reading the news on them too, and taking photos, and sleeping with them on a pillow… we digress).
 So let’s see what exactly mobile sportsbooks are, and what customers can expect while using them.

 What is a mobile sportsbook app?

 A mobile sportsbook app is an app provided by online sports betting operators to allow for betting on-the-go.
 The operators usually make their apps available for iOS and Android, the two dominant mobile operating systems.